marcellerusu/peacock-lang/README.md

 A joyful language aimed towards writing front end applications

-inspired by ruby, clojure, elixir, ML family & javascript
+Inspired by the power of clojure spec, the joy of ruby, & the beautiful syntax of elm.

 ## Core Features